kevin-at-datical/liquibase.github.com/documentation/rollbackoneupdatesql.md

 > &#42;&#42; If not specified, Rollback SQL output goes to `STDOUT`.

-### `rollbackOneUpdateSql` Command Parameters
+### `rollbackOneUpdateSQL` Command Parameters

  Parameter | Definition | Requirement
  --- | --- | ---
  `--deploymentId` * | Specifies the `deploymentId` in the DATABASECHANGELOG table for all *changeSets* you want to rollback. | Required

-> &#42; If the `deploymentId` is not specified, Liquibase Pro will use the most recently deployed `deploymentId` from the DATABASECHANGELOG table and use it for the rollback.
+> &#42; If the `deploymentId` is not specified, Liquibase Pro will use the most recently deployed `deploymentId` from the DATABASECHANGELOG table and use it to generate the rollback SQL.

 ## Output
-When successful, the `rollbackOneUpdateSql` command produces the following output:
+When successful, the `rollbackOneUpdateSQL` command produces the following output:

 {% highlight sql %}